junjun987/MYBLOG/content/post/3.Drug connect/index.md

 -   Explored methodologies, primarily focusing on **distance algorithms** and **Coupling Coordination Degree** from physics, to develop an algorithm for measuring similarity

--    Delivered oral presentations
+-   Delivered an oral presentation to the government about our study

--   Wrote a report
+-   Compiled and composed the detailed report